Adg0/DeFi4NFT/index.rst

-Welcome to Defi4!
+Welcome to DeFi4NFT!
 =================

 Guide
 ^^^^^
 Defi4NFT dapp is an NFT collateralizing app on Algorand.
-Powered by circle digital money, which let's you use any NFT you hold in Algorand as leverage for borrowing stable coin in Defi4.
+Which let's you use any NFT you hold in Algorand as leverage for borrowing stable coin in DeFi4NFT.
 Leveraged NFT remains locked in your (*borrower*) address until the full loan amount is repaid, which is a **pure non-custodial** transaction.
 Assets(NFT) that require KYC or special permissions might benefit from this *pure non-custodial protocol*.